Thdub/Re-Join/README.md

 Launch using Join.bat preferably, to bypass execution policy and run as administrator with a simple double click!

-Beware when leaving your password in clear.
+Needless to say, beware when leaving your password in clear.